Mapping and challenges of the largest European agricultural cooperatives

 - Understand the differences in cooperative statutes in the different European countries

-- Map the major agricultural coops in Europe
+- Map the main agricultural coops in Europe

 - Analyze the strategic ambitions of the different European agricultural cooperatives